Friday, June 11, 2021

 By José Alberto Hermosillo

-“Quo Vadis, Aida?” is a monumental, operatic, and poignant work of art.
+“Quo Vadis, Aida?” is a powerful, operatic, and moving work of art.

-Based on actual events, the Oscar-nominated film from Bosnia and Herzegovina raises awareness of people’s struggle in the Balkan War during the 1990s.
+Based on real events, the Oscar-nominated film from Bosnia and Herzegovina highlights people’s struggles during the Balkan War in the 1990s.

-The historical drama follows a crucial moment in the life of Aida Selmanagic (Jasna Djuricic), a United Nations translator who sees herself in the middle of an international conflict.
-The interpreter’s job allows her to gather the information that will change the destiny of thousands.
-As she helps everyone inside the refugee camp, she will do the impossible to save her husband and two young sons in the bargain.
-However, the ethnic cleansing in Srebrenica orchestrated by General Ratko Mladić is still one of the most horrendous crimes against humanity at the end of the 20th Century.
+The historical drama depicts a crucial moment in the life of Aida Selmanagic (Jasna Djuricic), a United Nations translator caught in the middle of an international conflict.
+Her role enables her to gather information that could alter the fate of thousands.
+While assisting everyone inside the refugee camp, she will do the impossible to save her husband and two young sons.

-The Serbian invasion of Bosnia took place in 1995 with serious repercussions hard to assimilate for the rest of the nations, who were unaware of the chaos suffered by the people in the newly divided Yugoslavia due to religious and political differences.
+The Serbian invasion of Bosnia occurred in 1995, causing serious repercussions that were difficult for other nations to understand, as they were unaware of the chaos experienced by the people in the newly divided Yugoslavia due to religious and political differences.

-General Ratko Mladić (Boris Isakovic) documented his war crimes with a camera person recording every step he gave, including the tragic genocide perpetrated by his officers.
-Moreover, the material validated his criminal actions in an effective system of political propaganda during those chaotic times in the Balkans peninsula.
+General Ratko Mladić (Boris Isakovic) documented his war crimes with a camera person recording every step he took, including the tragic genocide perpetrated by his officers.
+Moreover, the material validated his criminal actions in an effective system of political propaganda during those chaotic times in the Balkan Peninsula.

-The General made a historic pact that looked more like a “one-sided ultimatum” between his army and the United Nations Blue Helmets.
-Aida witnesses the event and feels that the General will take extreme actions against innocent locals in the restricted areas protected by the United Nations peace forces.
+The General made a historic pact that seemed more like a “one-sided ultimatum” between his army and the United Nations Blue Helmets.
+Aida witnesses the event and feels that the General might take extreme actions against innocent locals in the restricted areas protected by the United Nations peace forces.

-Writer-director Jasmila Zbanic remembers how the Serbian army penetrated the UN-protected areas mercilessly.
-The Blue Helmets forces could not protect the civilians, and mass killings and graves are still unveiled.
-She compares the Bosnian experience to the horror lived during WWII.
+Writer-director Jasmila Zbanic recalls how the Serbian army mercilessly entered the UN-protected areas.
+The Blue Helmets forces were unable to protect the civilians, and mass killings and graves continue to be uncovered.
+She compares the Bosnian experience to the horror witnessed during WWII.

-Zbanic based part of her story on the book “Under the UN Flag” by Hasan Nuhanovic, who recounted the story of a male translator during the conflict.
-She adapted the film by having an influential female figure leading the action and connecting the dots.
+Jasmila Zbanic based part of her story on the book “Under the UN Flag” by Hasan Nuhanovic, who recounted the story of a male translator during the conflict.
+She adapted the film by featuring an influential female figure as the lead and connecting the dots.
 Researching for more evidence, Jasmila Zbanic found that genocide is still denied by many, including the European Union.

 Jasmila Zbanic, director of “Quo Vadis, Aida?”
 Photo Jose Alberto Hermosillo